fornings-typ/font-warnings/README.md

 ### `disable-warnings(namespace)`

-Returns a show rule function that disables warnings for the given namespace.
+Returns a function to use in a show rule, that disables warnings for the given namespace.

 - `namespace` (`str`): Must be at most 4 characters.
 - returns: `function`